DonovanGROUT/DonovanGROUT/README.md

 ## 🔭 Currently

-- **I'm working on**: the Val Aubrée stud farm website, the redesign of my portfolio with Next.js in TDD and with a CI/CD pipeline, Medisys, a simple medical management application to learn how to master Symfony and VueJS, and setting up an automated freelance stack with n8n
+- **I'm working on**: the redesign of my portfolio with Next.js in TDD and with a CI/CD pipeline, and setting up an automated freelance stack with n8n
 - **I'm learning**: TDD, CI/CD, Symfony and VueJS, n8n

 ## 🌱 Projects & Goals